Braves vs. Tigers Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .348 with three doubles, a home run, a walk and five RBI.
+- Acuna has recorded at least one hit in three straight games.
+During his last five outings he is hitting .304 with four doubles, a home run, a walk and seven RBI.

 Acuna Recent Games